[SPOILER] The Entire Story of Last Epoch (So Far)

 You wash up on the shores near Maj’elka where you and Alric conveniently were headed.
 Your goal is reaching a teleporter that backdoors straight into (pretty much into the sewage of) the Emperor’s Citadel.
 The only(!) problem is that the teleporter is in Empire occupied Maj’elka (As most cities are in this Era).
 But conve- I mean luckily Alric has an ally in the city that can help get you get there, who turns out to be the Oracle (pretend you remember she was the one who gave a gift to Welryn that delayed the void corruption there).
 For the rest of your journey with Alric, him being a mage and all, he teleports a lot and is always ahead of you, yet he’s not very good at combat so you have to help him or save him every now and then.

 On your way to the Oracle, you meet a friendly imperial scholar/historian (Rouj Zabat) that wants your help with some research that wasn’t approved by the Spymaster Zerrick, another very high-ranking Imperial who is the top undead in Maj’elka and used to live under Majasa’s rule back in the day (meaning he was alive in your time, hinting the Emperor was too).
 This is also where you learn about the Nagasa for the first time.
 Much like how Osprix were a birdlike race serving Rahyeh, Nagasa were a serpent like race that served under Majasa.
 You learn they buried their dead with gems thanks to Rouj Zabat before he is executed by Zerrick’s men for talking to you.
 Alric informs you Nagasa lived under a caste system that is each represented by a gem (Emerald-Lower Class, Ruby-Warriors, Sapphire-Scholars, Diamond-Upper Class).
 You use the appropriate gems to dispel a barrier guarding the Oracle.
-You realize the Oracle has human refuges living with her that she hides from the Empire and one of them (The Shrine Maiden) looks awfully like the Outcast Seer you’ve met.
-Before you meet The Oracle you decide to help the Shrine Maiden with the people’s water shortage first by finding an artifact (a water tablet) in the Ruined Era once used by the Sapphire Nagasa to purify water.
+You realize the Oracle has human refuges living with her that she hides from the Empire.
+Before you meet The Oracle you decide to help one of them, the Shrine Maiden, with the people’s water shortage first by finding an artifact (a water tablet) in the Ruined Era once used by the Sapphire Nagasa to purify water.

 The artifact was suspiciously right next to a Temporal Sanctum, a place you never knew existed, in fact, no one did.
 Inside you find a Sapphire Nagasa, who appears to be from the past just like you.
 Seeing you in the sanctum she panics as that could mean the timeline is unraveling from the goings on in the Sanctum.
 You assure her the Sanctum had nothing to do with your presence and tell her you have the Epoch.
 She can’t believe it, as the power it possesses means you are able to travel to any Era at will(!).
 The leader of the Temporal Sanctum is a Sapphire Nagasa named Julra (not Yulia, different character), who’s been driven mad experimenting with the Eternity Cache inside the Sanctum.
 It’s these experiments that have left this scholar stranded in the Ruined Era, locked outside.
 Luckily Julra’s experiments have also sent multiple versions of the key needed to enter the Sanctum scattered across time, keys which you have already found.
 You enter the Sanctrum in search of Julra, who is obviously a chronomancer, a type of magic user who has limited control over time.
 Julra seems to have more power over time than any of the chronomancers you’ve met, the ones who have helped you on your journey by allowing you to undo minor past actions.
 Though she’s not nearly as powerful as the Epoch, her power no doubt was enhanced thanks to the mysterious Eternity Cache in her possession.
 As you pursue her you constantly have to Era hop while navigating her temple, facing against either Nagasa or the Void depending on the time, this makes Julra realize you have the Epoch, the very thing she was hoping to get her hands on.
 Along the way you find her notes and realize she is from the Divine Era, like you.
 She time traveled to the Ruined Era and saw the devastation the void caused and warned her kin, who ridiculed her.
 Continuing her research in secret, she tried to prevent the future she saw from happening, but no matter what event she changed the future remained the same.
 She shared her findings with the Vessel Maiden Apophis (An important Diamond Nagasa you will meet) and told her about the void but got no help from her.
 Julra realized the only way she could fix everything was with the Epoch.
 She built her Sanctum exactly where she needed to and moved enough pieces in time to allow you to come straight to her.
 She had messed with time for so long that when you do in fact end up where she wanted you to, she’d forgotten why she was pursuing you to begin with and attacks you.
 After having to put an end to her madness you now have access to the Eternity Cache which you can use to merge powerful equipment that will undoubtably help you finish what Julra started.